Real tennis: Other professional competitions

-In addition, a number of professional events are held each year which do not carry world ranking points, including the US National (only open to US based professionals), the Category A Open Championships (only open to handicaps 0–15), the Tasmanian Open, the Victorian Open, the Tambour Tour, the Jesmond Dene Cup, the Seacourt Silver Racquet (handicapped), the IRTPA National League and the USCTA National League.
+In addition, a number of professional events are held each year which do not carry world ranking points, including the US National (only open to US based professionals), the Category An Open Championships (only open to handicaps 0–15), the Tasmanian Open, the Victorian Open, the Tambour Tour, the Jesmond Dene Cup, the Seacourt Silver Racquet (handicapped), the IRTPA National League and the USCTA National League.

 There is currently no formalised structure for the women's events, with each Open championship being organised independently by the relevant national governing body.

 International team competitions

 The major international team competition is the Bathurst Cup, with teams of amateur players from each tennis playing country competing in singles and doubles.
 The first Bathust Cup was held in 1922 between Great Britain and France at Queen's, sponsored by Lilias, Countess Bathurst.
 The United States first participated in 1923, and Australia in 1969.
 The event is held every two years, rotating in the order United Kingdom-Australia-France-United States.
 The first women's Bathurst Cup was held in 2022 between Great Britain and a team representing the Rest of the World.
 In 2009, a series of bilateral team competitions began for players aged under 26 known as the Van Alen (GB vs USA), Morris Clothier (USA vs Australia) and George Limb Trophies (GB vs Australia).
 There are currently no international team competitions open to professionals.